trufflesuite/trufflesuite.com/public/tutorials/debugger-variable-level-inspection.md

    });
    ```

-   This command uses JavaScript promises LINK, DEF ABOUT PROMISES.
-Specifically, the command says that given a deployed version (WRONG WORD?) of the Fibonacci contract, run an instance of that contract, and then run the `generateFib` function from that contract, passing it the argument `10`.
+   This command uses [JavaScript promises](https://www.promisejs.org/).
+Specifically, the command says that given a deployed version of the Fibonacci contract, run an instance of that contract, and then run the `generateFib` function from that contract, passing it the argument `10`.

-   VERIFY THIS

 1. Run the above command.
 A transaction will be created on the blockchain because our array that holds the generated Fibonacci sequence is in storage.
 Because of this, the output of the console will be the transaction details, which will look similar to this: